rcyerg/MySQL-Joins-NOTES/README.md

 - A Cartesian join that does not necessitate any condition to join
-- result set contains records that are multiples of the record number of both the tables
+- Result set contains records that are multiples of the record number of both the tables

 </br>